Sunshine Coast community groups to stay connected

 Whether your family has been here for generations or you’ve recently discovered paradise, everybody is welcome.

-And nowhere is that camaraderie more evident than in the countless community groups operating across the coast.
+And nowhere is that camaraderie more evident than in the countless Sunshine Coast community groups we have on offer.

 Community is their compass, connection their destination.